datactive/bigbang/README.md

 There are two package management systems you can use for installing Python projects.
 I recommend using conda for installation.
 You can also use pip.

+You will need to install [Graphviz](http://www.graphviz.org/) separately, as this is currently not supportedcross-platform either by pip or Anaconda.

 ### conda installation

 The [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution which comes with scientific packages pre-installed and the ``conda`` package management system.

+1. Install [Graphviz](http://www.graphviz.org/) based on the website's instructions for your operating system.

-1. Clone this repository:
+2. Clone this repository:

     ``git clone git@github.com:sbenthall/bigbang.git``

-2. Make a new conda environment called ``bigbang``
+3. Make a new conda environment called ``bigbang``

     ``conda create -n bigbang python``

-3. Run this script to install the dependencies
+4. Run this script to install the dependencies

     ``cd bigbang``